ChrisRawstone/DMiAI2024/Cell_Classification/README.md

 ## 2. Retraining and Evaluation

-After obtaining the optimal hyperparameters and models, we proceed to retrain and evaluate the models.
+After obtaining the optimal hyperparameters and models, we proceed to retrain and evaluate the models, `train_model.py`.

 - **Retraining with Optimal Parameters**: Utilize the saved models and their corresponding JSON files containing the hyperparameters to retrain the models.